How to Access SkyMapper Data Products

 Virtual Observatory Access (TAP)^ Back to top

 You may also submit requests directly to the TAP service via tools such as TOPCAT or TAPsh.
-The service is discoverable by TOPCAT and can be found by searching for "SkyMapper" in the Select Service panel of the TAP Query window.

 For large, complex or long-running requests we recommend using the 'asynchronous' query option if your client permits it.
 This allows your query to run in the background without your client blocking or timing out, and will save the results on the server for a period of time (currently 24 hours) for you to collect.
 In TOPCAT this is accomplished by selecting the 'Asynchronous' mode in the Enter Query window.